ng-nathan/ng-nathan.github.io/index.md

 - Tutor pre-calculus and 40S, and help preparing for provincial Math exam and pre-university
 - Introduce early concepts of Data Structure and Algorithm and prepare students for Computer Science major

+### Software Developer Intern - *1Bitlab Technology - Hanoi, Vietnam*
+November 2022 – March 2023

+- Wrote and debugged code under the guidance of a mentor, mainly in Java and some Python

 ### Math & Computer Science Tutor - *Paper - Remote*
 December 2021 - December 2022